endqwerty/vue-nightwatch-browserstack/README.md

 ## Installation

 In your existing Vue cli application, run the following command:
+`vue add e2e-nightwatch-browserstack`

+or as a fallback, if the above does not work, try
 `npm install -save-dev vue-cli-plugin-e2e-nightwatch-browserstack`

 This will install a `/browserstack_config` folder